rigvedrs/SP25-CS-GY-6513-Team-14/README.md

 ## Setting Up the Environment

 ### 1. Install ASDF
-If you don't have ASDF installed, follow the instructions at: https://asdf-vm.com/
+If you don't have ASDF installed, [Read the installation guide](asdf.md)

 ### 2. Install Required Plugins
 ```bash